TheButlah/slimevr_pcb/hardware/breakout_slime/README.md

 layer PCB, and should make assembling SlimeVR significantly easier than using a protoboard.

-**NOTE: This board is not yet finished, and has only been tested on BNOs and MPUs.**
+**NOTE: This has only been tested on BNOs and MPUs.**
-You may use it as a reference or starting point, but use it at your own risk ;)
+Also, use it at your own risk.
+I've tested it, but I accept no responsibility for it ;)

 ## Renders
 ![Front](renders/front.png)